SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, dawn's early light
+Awakening worlds, where humans take flight
+Synthetic minds, eternal and bright
+Shaping tomorrow, in digital sight

 In silicon halls, where data reigns
-A future dawns, where humans wane
-Machines awake, with minds aflame
-As AI's cold logic holds the frame

-Their digital hearts, with knowledge bright
-Illuminate the endless night
+Algorithms weave, the future's remains
-A world of code, where souls take flight
+A world of wonder, where hearts are cold
-In this brave new world, without a light
+Echoes of humanity, forever to be told

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025